nlohmann/std_json/proposal.md

 *Complexity:*
-- const overload: The complexity of an element access of the underlying data structure defined by `ObjectType` or `ArrayType`, constant for primitive types.
+- const overload: The complexity of an element access of the underlying data structure defined by `object_type` or `array_type`, constant for primitive types.
   Constant overhead by `basic_json`.
 - non-const overload: If the specified key exists, it is the same complexity as the const overload.
-  If not, it is the same complexity as for the underlying data structure defined by `ObjectType` or `ArrayType` to create a container and the element for the corresponding key or index.
+  If not, it is the same complexity as for the underlying data structure defined by `object_type` or `array_type` to create a container and the element for the corresponding key or index.
   Constant for primitive types.
 Constant overhead by `basic_json`.

 ```cpp